Mashed potato, peas and roasted tofu bites

 Roasted tofu bites

-I cut the tofu to cubes the day before, season it with sweet paprika, olive oil, minced garlic and salt and roast it until the edges firm up.
-This can be refrigerated in an airtight container and heated before packing.
+I cut the tofu to cubes the day before, season it with sweet paprika or chili lime, olive oil, garlic-salt, lemon & pepper (also seasoning) and roast it until the edges firm up.
+This can be refrigerated in an airtight container and reheated.

 This adds complete plant protein, iron, and some healthy fats from the olive oil.
 The seasoning keeps it interesting without overwhelming kids who don’t want strong flavors at school.
 For pickier kids, tofu bites can be as simple yet still tasty if only fried with salt.